Ashikurrahman-dev-web/Ashikurrahman-dev-web/README.md

 ### About Me

 I'm a Full-Stack Developer specializing in the MERN stack and modern frontend technologies.
 I focus on building clean, responsive, and AI-powered web applications — from database design through to production deployment.
-I enjoy solving real-world problems with code and am steadily expanding into AI agents and RAG-based systems.
+I enjoy solving real-world problems with code.

 ### Currently